Adam Thielen: 2020

-2021 season
+2021

 Thielen entered the 2021 season as a starting wide receiver alongside Justin Jefferson.
 In Week 1, he had nine catches for 92 yards and two touchdowns in a 27–24 loss to the Cincinnati Bengals.
-In Week 6, he had a season-high 11 catches for 126 yards and a touchdown in a 34–28 victory over the Carolina Panthers.
+In Week 6, he had a season-high 11 catches for 126 yards and a touchdown in a 34–28 victory over the Panthers.
 He suffered an ankle injury in Week 13 and missed the next two games.
 He returned in Week 16, only to aggravate the injury, which required surgery.
 He was placed on injured reserve on December 29, 2021.
 He finished the season with 67 catches for 726 receiving yards and ten receiving touchdowns.

-2022 season: Final year in Minnesota
+2022

-Thielen returned in 2022 as a starting wide receiver alongside Justin Jefferson.
+Thielen returned in 2022 as a starting wide receiver alongside Jefferson.
 He started all 17 games, recording 70 catches for 716 yards and six touchdowns.

-Following the 2022 season, the Vikings released Thielen on March 10, 2023 as a salary cap move.
-At the time of his release, he was among the Vikings' all-time leaders in catches, receiving touchdowns, and receiving yardage.
+Following the 2022 season, the Vikings released Thielen on March 10, 2023, as a salary cap move.

 Carolina Panthers

-On March 19, 2023, Thielen signed with the Carolina Panthers.